tonethar/IGME-330-Master/notes/text-3.md

         // D - count up frequency of each word and store values in a dictionary (i.e. Object)

-// 3 - grab keys of dictionary and sort them alphabetically
+// 3 - grab keys of dictionary and sort them by frequency of their "count" in the dictionary

 // 4 - loop through sorted keys and display frequency of each word on page
 ```